grafana/beyla/docs/sources/quickstart/ruby.md

   (for example, `80` or `443`).
 If using the example service in the first section of this guide, set this variable to `8080`.

 To facilitate local testing, set the `BEYLA_TRACE_PRINTER=text` environment variable.
-This will cause Beyla to print traces to standard output.
+When this option is set, Beyla prints traces in text format to the standard output.

 Also set the `BEYLA_SERVICE_NAME=quickstart` to override the reported service name in the traces and metrics.
 If it is not set, Beyla would automatically